Home of Russian state telco boss raided in fraud probe

-Rostelecom spokeswoman Kira Kiryukhina said she had no information about the searches.
-Malofeyev's fund, Marshall Capital, could not be reached for comment and its web site was out of service.
+Rostelecom spokeswoman Kira Kiryukhina said she was unable to comment on the searches.
+Malofeyev's fund, Marshall Capital, could not be reached by phone and its web site was not working.

 Analysts said Tuesday's raids could herald a management shake-up at the $12 billion phone company, Russia's former fixed-line monopoly over which well-connected officials have long vied for influence.

 "Maybe this is connected with some conflicts between Rostelecom and the Ministry of Communications - we heard previously that the ministry wanted to replace the current CEO," said Alexander Vengranovich at brokerage Otkritie.

 Newspapers reported last month that Provotorov, who took the helm at Rostelecom in July 2010, could be replaced by Vadim Semyonov, the head of state telecoms holding company Svyazinvest who studied law with Prime Minister Dmitry Medvedev.

 The Rostelecom case is linked to a deal involving Marshall Capital, in which Provotorov used to be a partner, and follows a slew of scandals that has soured the mood of investors towards Russia and Putin's brand of state capitalism.

 A corruption probe led Putin to fire his defense minister, Anatoly Serdyukov, this month, while cases of alleged financial malfeasance are being investigated at Russian satellite network Glonass and over preparations for a recent Asia-Pacific summit.